ria08/flat_pricing/README.md

    ## Derived Insights from Power BI

-MOST POPULAR FLAT TYPE: 3 BHK with 9724 listings
+<b>Most Popular Flat Type</b>: 3 BHK with 9724 listings

-CITY WITH MOST LISTINGS: Gurgaon
+<b>City with Most Listings</b>: Gurgaon

-FLAT DISTRIBUTION BY PRICE: Mid-Range flat makes for the largest share of flat types.
+<b>Flat Distribution by Price</b>: Mid-Range flat makes for the largest share of flat types.

-FLAT DISTRIBUTION BY OWNERSHIP: Majority of flats are freehold.
+<b>Flat Distribution by Ownership</b>: Majority of flats are freehold.
 This column is further drilled down to showcase transaction for each ownership.
 In freehold, resale properties hold highest position.

-AVERAGE PRICE PER LOCATION: Average price of flats in Mumbai is highest and lowest in Nagpur.
+<b>Average Price by Location</b>: Average price of flats in Mumbai is highest and lowest in Nagpur.

-AVERAGE PRICE PER FURNISHING: Average price of flats is highest for semi furnished flats.
+<b>Average Price per Furnishing</b>: Average price of flats is highest for semi furnished flats.

-SLICERS USED: Flat type, floor number, bathroom, balcony.
+<b>Slicers used</b>: Flat type, floor number, bathroom, balcony.

-  EXECUTIVE SUMMARY FOR REAL ESTATE MARKET:
+  ## EXECUTIVE SUMMARY:

 🏙️ Prioritize Gurgaon for higher advertising spend and competitive strategies as this city has the maximum listings.